-Parkland College (PC) Health Professions is committed to maintaining a drug-free workplace and academic environment in compliance with the Federal Drug Free Workplace Act of 1988 and in Accordance with Parkland College Policy 3.24 Drug-Free Workplace.
+Parkland College (PC) Health Professions is committed to maintaining a drug-free workplace and

 For health and safety concerns, all students involved in Parkland College's Health Professions Programs which have a clinical contract requiring drug and background must be processed through clinical clearance and compliance through a health record, drug screen and background check.
-The presence of alcohol and/or drugs, lawfully prescribed or otherwise, which interfere with student's judgment or motor coordination in a healthcare setting poses an unacceptable risk to patients, faculty, other students, the College and affiliated clinical agencies.
-The College recognizes its responsibility to provide for a safe academic environment for College students, faculty, and staff, as well as a safe clinical setting for students, faculty, patients and employees of affiliated clinical agencies.
+The presence of alcohol and/or drugs lawfully prescribed or otherwise, which interfere with student's judgment or motor coordination in a healthcare setting poses an unacceptable risk to patients, faculty, other students, the College and affiliated clinical agencies.
+The College recognizes its responsibility to provide for a safe academic environment for college students, faculty, and staff, as well as a safe clinical setting for students, faculty, patients and employees of affiliated clinical agencies.
 For the foregoing reasons, Health Professions students will be cleared for clinical courses prior to the start of the program or in some programs, prior to the start of the first clinical course.
-Students will be cleared: